Study in Parkinson Disease of Exercise

 - Serious illness (requiring systemic treatment and/or hospitalization) within the last 4 weeks.

 - Any other clinically significant medical condition, psychiatric condition, drug or alcohol abuse, assessment or laboratory abnormality that would, in the judgment of the investigator, interfere with the subject's ability to participate in the study.

 - Montreal Cognitive Assessment (MoCA) score of <24.

 - Individuals who have been exercising at greater than moderate intensity for 120 minutes or more per week consistently over the last 6 months will be excluded.
 Greater than moderate intensity is defined as a range greater than 60-65% HRmax.
 These individuals are excluded since their exercise activities are greater than the activities they would experience if they were assigned to the 60-65% treatment group.
 As such, they would be expected to lose fitness.

-- Use of the following within 90 days prior to the dopamine transporter (DAT) neuroimaging screening evaluation: bupropion, modafinil, armodafinil, metoclopramide, alpha-methyldopa, methylphenidate, reserpine, any amphetamine or amphetamine derivative.
+- Use of the following within 90 days prior to the DAT neuroimaging screening evaluation: modafinil, armodafinil, metoclopramide, alpha-methyldopa, methylphenidate, reserpine, any amphetamine or amphetamine derivative, or use of buproprion within 8 days prior to the DAT neuroimaging screening evaluation.
 These can compromise DaTscan™ SPECT.

 - Known allergy to iodinated products.

 - Known hypersensitivity to DaTscan™ SPECT (either to the active substance of 123I-ioflupane or any of the excipients.

 - (For women only) Actively breast-feeding an infant, and/or pregnant, or plan to become pregnant in the next 12 months.

 - Other disorders, injuries, diseases, or conditions that might interfere with ability to perform endurance exercises (e.g. history of stroke, respiratory problems, traumatic brain injury, orthopedic injury, or neuromuscular disease).